 At night, it is even more attractive in my opinion with brilliant illumination over the pool.
 If you are looking for a more natural swimming spot, Tanjong Beach is just a 132-step downhill walk away.

-I did not manage to eat at the resort’s Italian restaurant, Il Lido at the Cliff, but the elegant decor caught my eye.
+I did not manage to eat at the resort’s Italian restaurant, The Cliff, but the elegant decor caught my eye.
 I can’t comment about the food but the setting, overlooking the sea, makes for a wonderful date venue.

 Breakfast at Kwee Zeen